 Amniocentesis is a prenatal test used to help diagnose genetic diseases and disorders during pregnancy.
 However, there are a number of amniocentesis risks that parents need to be aware of before taking the preventative test.
 For one, the amnio test is expensive, invasive, and can raise the risk of miscarriage.
 There are newer, lower-cost alternatives to the amniocentesis test that are lower risk as well.
 And yet amniocentesis remains the most comprehensive way to reassure parents that their baby is healthy.
 So, this test understandably raises a number of difficult questions.
 Before we try and address those, let’s first dig into what an amniocentesis test, also sometimes called “amnio test”, is.

 What Is Amniocentesis?

 Amniocentesis is essentially an amniotic fluid test that’s taken by inserting a long needle into a pregnant woman’s womb.
 It sounds primitive, outdated, and harsh, but it’s still traditionally thought of as the gold standard for prenatal genetic diagnostic testing.

-“The baby is essentially taking a bath in their amniotic fluid,” Erin O’Toole, a prenatal genetic counselor.
+“The baby is essentially taking a bath in their amniotic fluid,” says Erin O’Toole, a prenatal genetic counselor.
 “Just like how we shed our skin cells into our bathwater, the baby does the same thing in its amniotic fluid.
 By sampling the amniotic fluid, we can get cells from the baby’s skin and some other organs to use for genetic testing.”